Just another iHealthSpot WP02 site

 If you’re not sure your skin growth is a wart (some skin cancers look like them), it doesn’t get better with home treatment, it hurts, or you have a lot of them, check with your doctor.
 If you have diabetes or a weakened immune system, you should see the doctor before you treat a wart yourself.

 Dr. Ana M. Duarte and her staff the Children’s Skin Center know a thing or two about treating warts and look forward to welcoming you to their practice.
-To schedule your appointment, call (305) 669-6555 or use the secure online appointment request form.
-Children's Skin Center.
-All rights reserved.
+To schedule your appointment, call or text our offices at (305)-669-6555.